As a chicken keeper, I have always been fascinated by different breeds of layers and wondered which was the best backyard chicken for eggs.

-These breeds make it to this list based on several factors key among them their feather coloring, egg-laying rate, mothering ability, temperament, hardiness, feed conversion and lack of broodiness.
+These breeds make it to this list based on several factors, key among them their feather coloring, egg-laying rate, mothering ability, temperament, hardiness, feed conversion, and lack of broodiness.

 But the most important thing for anyone looking to start rearing backyard chickens is the right attitude and passion for these domestic birds.

 No wonder you can come across a flock of Rhode Island Reds in one backyard and get a couple more breeds in another backyard.

-These trends come hand in hand with the specific breeds of chickens that display some unique characteristics such as temperament, hardiness, and egg-laying capacity among other attributes.
+These trends come hand in hand with the specific breeds of chickens that display some unique characteristics such as temperament, hardiness, and egg-laying capacity, among others.

 Whichever the case, the bottom line is that every chicken owner enjoys keeping different breeds and that any of those breeds can become a good choice for backyard flocks.

 This is possible if the owners have the right facilities and knowledge about the different chicken breeds available today.

-As you know, nothing good comes on a silver platter unless you are willing to make a sacrifice.
+As you know, nothing good comes on a silver platter unless you are willing to sacrifice.
 This is the same case with keeping chickens because they need your attention occasionally.